sgromme/sgromme.github.io/_posts/2025-07-31-dynamic-production-scheduling.md

 ---
 # Introduction

-Use dynamic programming in a distributed Supply Planning problem to get a initial production schedule.
+Dynamic programming in a distributed Supply Planning system will be used to to solve the production and inventory schedule.
+Dynamic programming will simplify a decision by breaking it down into a sequence of decision steps over time.
+The decision or solution will be for the production, distribution and inventory nodes.